 However, HMRC also has specialist teams conducting civil and criminal investigations, where it suspects serious tax fraud, involving direct and / or indirect taxes, has taken place.
 HMRC considers a tax fraud to involve an element of deliberate behaviour where, for example, there has been a failure to declare a tax liability, a concealment or withholding of information or a misrepresentation of facts.

-Note that the CDF was changed with effect from 30 June 2014 to remove the 'denial' option in response to the initial letter from the HMRC.
-This leaves the taxpayer with two options:
+The CDF was changed with effect from 30 June 2014 to remove the option of denying the fraud in response to the initial letter from the HMRC, leaving the taxpayer with following two options:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.